Codecademy/docs/content/cpp/concepts/math-functions/terms/asinh/asinh.md

 ---
 Title: 'asinh'
-Description: 'Returns the inverse hyperbolic sine of an argument in radians.'
+Description: 'Returns the inverse hyperbolic sine of an angle given in radians.'
 Subjects:
   - 'Computer Science'
 Tags: